oOFraulexOo/SCP-IoT/Exercise_04/Exercise_04.md

 ## Optional: Turning your Windows RDP into an IoT Device !

 1. Here is some Python, which turns your Windows RDP into an IoT Device ;) It measures the CPU / Memory on the RDP.
 If you have time, go through the same steps as above (build a capability called "CPU", then a sensor type, device and sensor, and export the certificate, etc) and see if you can make it work ... you can change the values by simply opening / clsoing some apps (such as Chrome), to see the CPU increase/decrease.

+(it is best to copy the code from https://raw.githubusercontent.com/saphanaacademy/SCP-IoT/master/send_CPU_data.py to avoid formatting issues)

 	```py
 	import requests # http://docs.python-requests.org/en/master/